Trade sanctions and export controls toolbox

 A boycott is an alternative economic sanction through an act of nonviolent, voluntary and intentional abstention from trading with a person, organisation, or country as an expression of protest, usually for moral, social, political, or environmental reasons.
 The purpose of a boycott to indicate a moral outrage, to try to compel the target to alter an objectionable behaviour.

 Another form of trade restriction is export controls.
 Export Controls regulate the export of goods, services, software and technology, which could potentially be useful for purposes that are contrary or harmful to the interest of the exporting country.
 This includes various goods with a military potential, cryptography, currency, and precious stones or metals.
 These items are considered to be ‘controlled’ and require exporters to apply for a license to a local government department.
+An export can be tangible or intangible.

 Economic sanctions are commercial and financial penalties – including embargoes - applied by one or more countries against a targeted self-governing state, group, or individual.
 They are usually imposed for one of two reasons: either the self-governing state, group, or individual is a perceived threat (such as nuclear or terrorism) to the security of a nation, or a sanctioned country treats its citizens unfairly and is guilty of human rights violations.